Are you looking to be your own boss? Tired of clocking in for the typical 9-5?

 - Balance sheet – three years that should match up with the tax returns

 The bank or SBA may require life insurance on Key Individuals, that is you.
 You may want to consider getting screened early so they are not waiting for you.

-Purchasing a business does not come without its risks so make sure to only invest what you can afford to lose and most importantly to do your homework on the deal.
+Purchasing a business does not come without its risks, so make sure only to invest what you can afford to lose and, most importantly, to do your homework on the deal.

-In this example the business would have to drop by more than 50% to start affecting the ability to repay.
+In this example, the business would have to drop by more than 50% to start affecting the ability to repay.

 Of course, you could always let our team do the heavy lifting for you.

 Contact us today to see how we can help.